-    As a runner (as well as triathlete), I have done my time at many many events always grateful for aid stations, signage, volunteers , course maps and yes even porta potties!
-This role allows me to give back and provide my insights as a participant into what makes an event and specifically a run course fun, efficient but most importantly SAFE for you.
-My name is Carrie Anspach and I’ve probably seen the good, the bad and the ugly at those many events – and aim to provide only the good to our courses and events.
-I can also truly appreciate the hard work and dedication that each and every participant puts into their race and I love making it a great experience for them; being there to offer a smile or a word to motivate and sharing the excitement as they approach the finish line.
+As a runner (as well as triathlete), Carrie has done her time at many many events – always grateful for aid stations, signage, volunteers , course maps and yes even porta potties!
+This role allows her to give back and provide insights as a participant into what makes an event and specifically a run course fun, efficient but most importantly SAFE for the athlete.
+Carrie has seen the good, the bad and the ugly at those many events – and aims to provide only the good to our courses and events.
+She can also truly appreciate the hard work and dedication that each and every participant puts into their race and loves making it a great experience for them; being there to offer a smile or a word to motivate and sharing the excitement as they approach the finish line.

 New to the Tri-Now family and learning a lot.
 I am a runner by heart but tend to try (and usually fall in love with) any sport someone around me happens to be doing.
 Marathons are my favorite pastime but I have competed in a few triathlons, bike 150’s, Tough Mudder, you name it.
 Basically, just love to be outdoors.